farism/stylegator/packages/documentation/src/sections/guides/partials.md

   // The component responsible for rendering out a section page,

+  // The header component at the top of each page pageHeader,

   // The props table output by using the "props" directive props,